TheWorkflowAcademy/Dynamic-Form-Acceptance-Criteria-ZohoCreator-ZohoCRM/README.md

   * Value C
   * etc..
 * "Applicable to Me" Questions.
-  * This allows for more unique/ customisable criteria.
-It should be a section with a parent field (where criteria is set) and child fields (to input values).
+  * This allows for a more unique/ customisable criteria setup.
+It should be a section with a **parent field** (where criteria is set) and **child fields** (where the values are set).
-  * The values set in the child fields will also be programmed later to dynamically populate the Creator form.
+  * The values in the child fields will also be programmed later to dynamically populate the Creator form.
   * **Parent** Field: "Applicable to Me Requirements" (criteria is set here).
 Applicants are required to select All/ Any 1/ Any 2/ Any 3/ None of the child field values to be accepted.
 If it is "N/A", the script will bypass this qualification criteria.
     * All
     * Any 1